New Jersey Eviction Notices

 Step 4 – File Forms With Clerk

 If the tenant has not moved out or cured their violation by the time that the notice period has expired, the landlord can file an eviction lawsuit in the Office of the Special Civil Part Clerk of the county where the rental property is located.
 In addition to the Complaint and Summons forms, the landlord must bring a copy of their lease agreement, the Notice to Cease (if applicable), the Notice to Quit, and any other documents that support their case.
-The basic filing fee for a Complaint is $50, but the final cost will include fees for they copying and serving of court documents, in addition to court costs if the case goes to trial (see pages four (4) and five (5) of the fee schedule).
+The basic filing fee for a Complaint is $50, but the final cost will include fees for the copying and serving of court documents, in addition to court costs if the case goes to trial (see pages four (4) and five (5) of the fee schedule).

 Step 5 – Serve Complaint and Summons